Night of the Living Doo

 Night of the Living Doo is an American animated television special that aired on Cartoon Network on October 31, 2001.
 The cartoon is a comedic parody of a typical episode of The New Scooby-Doo Movies, complete with unlikely guests and a retro style.
 Its title is a riff on the Night of the Living Dead franchise.
 The animation was produced by Cartoon Network and broadcast in small segments during commercial breaks of a Halloween Scooby-Doo marathon.
 At the end of the marathon, the complete special was broadcast in its entirety and was available on the Adult Swim website for a brief period.
 It has not been released on home video.

 The special features a new opening title sequence combining the opening for The New Scooby-Doo Movies with clips of the special, set to the cover of the Scooby-Doo, Where Are You! theme song as performed by Matthew Sweet for Saturday Morning: Cartoons' Greatest Hits.
 It was nominated for an Annie Award.

+In this special the characters are animated in a classic retro style in an effort to parody real episodes.
+The show is meant to have the 60s feel with modern humor and celebrities.
+Most of the scenes have the gang's animation directly rotoscoped from certain classic episodes, in some cases even completely re-dubbed footage.

 Plot

 Scooby-Doo and the Mystery Inc. gang pick up a hitchhiking Gary Coleman, and the Mystery Machine soon proceeds to break down multiple times, finally leaving them stranded at a haunted castle owned by David Cross.
-The show contained multiple references and gags that take jabs at the original show, musical numbers by Big Bad Voodoo Daddy, and concluded with a nonsensical ending, with Coleman pointing out all of the plot holes in the story.
+The gang then spends the night at the haunted castle while their van is being fixed, mirroring many original episodes specifically including season two episode five of Scooby-Doo, Where Are You!, "Haunted House Hang-Up", where the van breaks down outside of a haunted mansion.
+The show contained multiple references and gags that take jabs at the original show, musical numbers by Big Bad Voodoo Daddy, as well as an appearance from Mark Hamill.
+Finally, the show concluded with a nonsensical ending, with Coleman pointing out all of the plot holes in the story.
 Scooby interrupts him by licking his face until the episode ends.